 For the past decade, ENA has conducted research and developed educational programs to facilitate the implementation of nurse-delivered SBIRT in U.S. emergency departments.
 Although SBIRT can be used to detect harmful use of alcohol, tobacco and other drugs, ENA SBIRT educational materials focus on alcohol SBIRT only.
-As a result of funding from the National Highway Traffic Safety Administration, the following programs and resources are available for your use at no-cost.
+As a result of funding from the National Highway Traffic Safety Administration, the following program and resources are available for your use at no-cost

-SBIRT Online Education Modules
+ENA SBIRT Online Education Modules

 The ENA SBIRT online education program consists of the following two interactive, self-learning modules.
 Continuing nursing education contact hours are not being awarded for either module.

 - Nurse-led SBIRT Practice with Emergency Department Patients

 The purpose of this one-hour, interactive module is to facilitate nurse-led practice of alcohol SBIRT in U.S. emergency departments.
 The content provides a basic introduction to the purpose, supporting evidence and skills necessary to effectively conduct SBIRT with patients to help them reduce harmful alcohol use.

 - Managerial Considerations for SBIRT Integration in Emergency Departments